copernicus-mogley/zkav.club/opportunities/README.md

 ## Volunteer (Recording Station crew)

 [Recording Stations](/recording-station/) are volunteer-run on purpose.
-No minimum commitment — help when you can.
+No minimum commitment.
+Help when you can.
 If you want to help on-site (setup, audio, camera, session wrangling, hosting), start here:

 * [Recording Station Volunteer Kit](/recording-station/volunteer/)